 How much can I safely drink?

-If you do drink alcohol, we recommend following Alcohol NZ's safe drinking recommendations and guidelines.
+If you do drink alcohol, we recommend following the Health Promotion Agency’s low-risk drinking advice.

 Reduce your long-term health risks by drinking no more than: